The Aquatope on White Sand: Production and release

 The Aquatope on White Sand was announced on January 15, 2021.
 The series was directed by Toshiya Shinohara and written by Yūko Kakihara.
 It features character designs by U35 and Yuki Akiyama, and music by Yoshiaki Dewa.
 It aired from July 9 to December 17, 2021, on Tokyo MX and other channels.
 The first opening theme, "Tayutae, Nanairo" (たゆたえ、七色), was performed by Arcana Project, while the first ending theme, "Tsukiumi no Yurikago" (月海の揺り籠), was performed by Mia Regina.
 Arcana Project also performed the second opening theme "Tomedonai Shiosai ni Bokutachi wa Nani o Utau darō ka" (とめどない潮騒に僕たちは何を歌うだろうか), while Risa Aizawa from Dempagumi.inc performed the second ending theme "Shingetsu no Da Capo" (新月のダ・カーポ).
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia.
 The series ran for 24 episodes.

 Episode list

 Reception

 Reviews of the series have been positive.
 David Lynn of Collider, described the series as ringing true, in the case of Fūka, to "the feeling of being lost and trying to find something" to attach yourself to, and praised Kukuru as acting as Fūka's foil, saying she represents "the feeling of pursuing a vague future you want but can't completely define."
 He concluded that the show captures the "feeling of being between stages of life, lost but searching."
 Mercedez Clewis, reviewing the show's first two episodes, wrote on Anime News Network that she enjoyed the episodes, believing that the show can deliver on its combination of various elements, and saying she has "high hopes for this series", and thought that the show has "the potential to be one of the most beautiful new series this season."
 She also argued that she considered the series to be "yuri-coded".
 In reviews of episodes 3–5, Clewis praised the magical realism of the series, how it "captures living in a rural part of Japan," is optimistic, the well-done story, and reads the cast as having "bits of queerness."

 Christy Gibbs of CBR argued that the series "leans hard on themes such as environmentalism and sustainability," with the aquarium playing a big part in this narrative.
 Gibbs also said that the series uses "friendly environmentalism, small-town nostalgia, and ...[a] close-knit community" to its advantage, with viewers seeing the aquarium as the center of the series and a "magical place that brings people together and grants supernatural visions."